Tier 2 Consulting Firms: The Complete Guide and Rankings

 What Are the Top Tier 2 Consulting Firms?

-Below are the ten most prominent tier 2 consulting firms.
+Below are the twelve most prominent tier 2 consulting firms.
 For each, I have included key stats, a firm overview, areas of expertise, and cultural highlights based on publicly available information and conversations with consultants at these firms.

 1. Deloitte (Strategy & Operations)